lanimall/geocache/README.md

 GeoCache
 ========

-Proof of concept: Teracotta Geospatial Cache based on the ESRI geometry library
+Proof of concept: Teracotta Geospatial Cache based on the ESRI geometry library.

 Design Concepts
 ===============